freeseek/score/README.md

 | output sorted variants           | NO      | YES             |
 | multiple phenotypes at once      | NO      | YES             |

-If some missing features are important to you, contact the [author](mailto:giulio.genovese@gmail.com) to discuss adding option to the BCFtools metal plugin.
+If some missing features are important to you, contact the [author](mailto:giulio.genovese@gmail.com) to discuss adding options to the BCFtools metal plugin.
 The latter is meant to function as a simplified version of the original METAL software allowing to perform the most common meta-analyses while inputting and outputting files in a standardized file format.
 It requires summary statistics to be properly formatted which can be accomplished using `bcftools +munge` and `bcftools +liftover`

 This is an example to compare how to use the original METAL software and the BCFtools metal plugin
 ```